thephpleague/period/docs/4.0/sequence/collection.md

 ## Getter methods

-### ArrayAccess, Countable, IteratorAggregate
+### ArrayAccess, IteratorAggregate

 <p class="message-info"><code>ArrayAccess</code> support is added in <code>version 4.2</code></p>

-The `Sequence` class implements PHP's `ArrayAccess`, `Countable`, `IteratorAggregate` interfaces so you can at any given time know the number of `Period` instances contains in the collection and iterate over each one of them using the `foreach` loop.
+The `Sequence` class implements PHP's `ArrayAccess`, `IteratorAggregate` interfaces so you can at any given time iterate over each interval using the `foreach` loop or access any individual `Period` instance according to its offset using array notation.

 ~~~php
 $sequence = new Sequence(